neveditsin/pali/README.md

 # Pali Dataset

 This repository contains the datasets used for our research project.
-Due to conference policy, this repository is anonymous.
 Below are the descriptions of the two main files in this repository: `train.xml` and `test.xml`.

 ## Files